itsvyle/skyblock-investments/README.md

 - Simply run the script!
 You can also set it up so it runs periodically

 ## Usage guidelines
+- Fill in your items in the `items` sheet
 - The item name must be a valid ID; if it is a rune, it should be `UNIQUE_RUNE.<rune ID>.<rune level>` (eg: `UNIQUE_RUNE.RAINY_DAY.3`)
 - Never delete an item - simply change the sold quantity to be the same as buy quantity
 -